 We’ll be sharing resources more widely to support kinship carer campaigners in other areas to communicate with people in power as they call for the changes they need.

 We will be recruiting a new Senior Campaigns Officer who will connect and support a powerful network of kinship carers as they raise awareness and campaign for recognition and support.
-We are accepting applications for this role until May 20th 2021.

 The Triangle Trust 1949 Fund joins a growing list of organisations funding our work, including other institutional partners, trusts and foundations.